libertychurchuk/libertychurchuk/discipleship-guide.md

   our small groups and on a Sunday.
 Download the Discipleship Guide below.</p>"
 image: ''
 call_to_action:
-- template: call-to-action
+- template: file-download
   button_text: Download Discipleship Guide Here
-  link: ''
+  file_download: ''
-  video_link: false
-  external_link: false
 published: false

 ---